DFE-Digital/get-into-teaching-app/app/views/content/landing/what teaching taught me.md

 ---
-title: "How to become a teacher"
+title: "How teaching can help you grow"
 description: Our step by step guide for how to become a teacher.
 Find out more about checking your qualifications, how to fund your training, and applying to train to be a teacher.
 content:
     - content/landing/how-to-become-a-teacher/header